Context plays a very important role in California assault cases.

 There are a few common defenses that can be used against assault with a deadly weapon charges.
 Some of these include:

-• The defendant was acting in defense of someone else.
+- The defendant was acting in defense of others.

-When you are charged with assault with a deadly weapon, it can be a very stressful experience.
+Assault with a deadly weapon is a serious charge.
+Dealing with a criminal case can be a very stressful experience.
 You may feel like you are alone and don’t know where to turn.